arnesson/cordova-plugin-firebase/README.md

 - {function} error - callback function which will be passed a {string} error message as an argument
 - {string} phoneNumber - phone number to enroll
 - {object} opts - (optional) parameters
     - {string} displayName - display name for second factor.
-Used when a user has multiple second factor phone numbers enrolled and asking them which to use since the full phone number is masked.
+      - Used when a user has multiple second factor phone numbers enrolled and asking them which to use since the full phone number is masked.
+      - If not specified, defaults to the masked phone number.
     - {object} credential - if manual entry of the verification code in an SMS is required, the `credential` object will be passed to the `success` function.
 The user-entered code should be appended to this object as the `code` property then this function re-invoked with the `credential` specified in the `opts` argument.
     - {integer} timeOutDuration - (Android only) time to wait in seconds before timing out.
 Defaults to 30 seconds if not specified.
     - {boolean} requireSmsValidation - (Android only) whether to always require SMS validation on Android even if instant verification is available.
 Defaults to false if not specified.